top of page

 Hazal Çolak Öz

-She has played pivotal roles in designing and implementing the technical phases for revising the targeting approach of multipurpose cash assistance programs / emergency social safety net (ESSN) in Türkiye, Lebanon and Iraq for UNHCR and IFRC offices.
-Her work has involved designing innovative targeting approaches and developing machine learning models to predict poverty within the targeted populations of these countries, coupled with targeting error analyses.
+Hazal’s work spans numerous countries such as Azerbaijan, Georgia, Iraq, Lebanon, Malawi, Nigeria, and Türkiye, collaborating with institutions including UNICEF, UNHCR, WFP, the World Bank, IFRC, and the European Commission.
+She has played crucial roles in projects like revising the targeting approach for multipurpose cash assistance programs and emergency social safety nets (ESSN) in Türkiye, Lebanon, and Iraq.
+Her work involved designing innovative targeting approaches and developing machine learning models to predict poverty within the targeted populations of these countries, coupled with targeting error analyses.

 bottom of page